 What are SCFM, PSI, and HP?

-The SCFM and PSI rating of regular air compressors range from 0.5 to 30 SCFM @ 90-200 psi.
-Some Rotary Screw Air Compressors that are generally meant to be designed for only industrial use can feature up to 5000 SCFM.
-So the pragmatic selection of the air compressor relies upon the tools you use or going to use in the future.
+Regular air compressors usually have SCFM and PSI ratings ranging from 0.5 to 30 SCFM @ 90-200 psi.
+Some heavy-duty Rotary Screw Air Compressors, designed mainly for industries, can go up to 5000 SCFM.
+So, when choosing an air compressor, think about the tools you use or might use in the future.

-A novice often gets confused by the terms like PSI, HP, and SCFM.
-Now our specialists have made it easier for you.
-Simply, point out the SCFM rating of your highest rated pneumatic tool and buy a compressor that exceeds the rating.
-The best output is obtained when you add 1.5 additional SCFM values with your highest-rated air tool.
+Sometimes, terms like PSI, HP, and SCFM can confuse beginners.
+Our experts have simplified it for you.
+Just find out the SCFM rating of your most powerful pneumatic tool and get a compressor with a higher rating.
+The best results come when you add 1.5 extra SCFM values to the rating of your highest-rated air tool.

 Example: suppose, you do a fastening and framing project and you have several nailers like framing nailer (require 2.5 SCFM @ 90PSI), pin nailer (require 1 SCFM @ 90PSI), and brad nailer (require 0.5 SCFM @ 90PSI).
 Here the framing nailer is the top air-hungry tool.
 In this case, you should buy one that can produce 4 SCFM (2.5+1.5) @90 PSI. here the former value (2.5) is for the framing nailer and the latter value (1.5) is to avoid any buffering.